joey-qytyku/OS-90-fixed/SHARED/malloc/malloc.md

 This would be totally unthinkable on a modern CPU as a bit scan can be done in few clock cycles and a cache miss could make it pointless.

-This involves branching but is still much faster than bit scanning.
+This involves branching but is still much faster than bit scanning and reduces the average complexity.

 ## Arenas